OptMN-Lab/ALoRA/README.md

-Previous research has shown that the $A$ matrices from LoRAs fine-tuned on different tasks are often similar.
+Previous research works ([HydraLoRA](https://arxiv.org/abs/2404.19245), [FedSA-LoRA](https://arxiv.org/abs/2410.01463)) have shown that the $A$ matrices from LoRAs fine-tuned on different tasks are often similar.
 We empirically find that this similarity arises from using the same initialization.
 When LoRAs share the same initialization, their $A$ matrices remain similar across tasks.
 In contrast, with different initializations, the $A$ matrices from the same task are not similar.

 <p align="center">
   <img src="assets/initialization.png" alt="Similarity" width="800">